AK-211205/react-mfe-music-assignment/README.md

 ```
 This starts the container at **http://localhost:5173** and will **load the remote** from 5174.

-> If ports are busy, you can change them in the `package.json` scripts or run `vite --port <PORT>`.

 ### 2) Use the App
 Open **http://localhost:5173** in your browser.

-Login Credentials (Demo)
+## Demo Credentials

-These are mock credentials.
+These are mock credentials stored in localStorage:

 Admin